JoshuaKiplimo/JoshuaKiplimo/README.md

 ### Hi there 👋

+My name is Joshua Kiprono.
+I am a Computer Science student and a developer trying to create solutions using code.
+I would ideally like to combine software development with data science to build data driven and products that can solve problems and derive insights from customers and developers.
+Outside coding, I spend a considerable amount of time volunteering and mentoring other students.
 <!--
 **JoshuaKiplimo/JoshuaKiplimo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.